Shawn Blanton, Ph.D.

 Blanton is also significantly involved in the recruitment of

 underrepresented candidates for graduate school.
 Most of his activities center on direct recruitment at the annual conventions of various engineering societies that include the National Society of Black Engineers, Society of Hispanic Professional Engineers and the American Indian Science and Engineering Society, and he spearheaded the University's efforts for the 2006, 2012 and 2018 NSBE conventions held here in Pittsburgh.
 Blanton also serves as the GEM representative for Carnegie Mellon, where he helped develop the university’s current GEM program which has resulted in the matriculation of more GEM fellows for the last two years than any other university.
 In 2006, Blanton was awarded an Emerald Award for outstanding leadership in recruiting and mentoring minorities for advanced degrees in science and

-The Advanced Chip Test Laboratory (ACTL) at Carnegie Mellon University develops and implements data-mining techniques for improving the operation, design, manufacturing and testing of integrated systems.
-Our research involves data-mining algorithm development, data analysis, chip design and fabrication in collaboration with various industrial partners that currently include IBM, NVIDIA, Qualcomm, CISCO Systems, Intel, GlobalFoundries, and ARM.
+The Advanced Chip Test Laboratory (ACTL) at Carnegie Mellon University develops and implements data-mining techniques for improving the security, operation, design, manufacturing and testing of integrated systems.
+Our research involves data-mining algorithm development, data analysis, chip design and fabrication in collaboration with various industrial partners that currently include Google, Broadcom, Qualcomm, Teradyne, GlobalFoundries and Apple.
 The founder and head of ACTL is Prof. Shawn Blanton.